A Toast to Reggae with Reggae Month Jamaica

-Reggae Month was first declared by the Jamaican government back in 2008, and since then has grown immensely into the action-packed celebration that it is today.
-Every year, Reggae Month honours the impact of the world renowned genre, paying tribute to the greats of the past, the present and the future.
+Reggae Month was first declared by the Jamaican government back in 2008 and, since then, has grown immensely into the action-packed celebration that it is today.
+Every year, Reggae Month honours the impact of the world renowned genre, paying tribute to reggae greats of the past, the present and the future.

 The 2020 staging of Reggae Month was bigger and better than ever.
 This year's theme was 'Come Ketch Di Riddim'- and it was definitely hard not to.
-From their exhilarating concerts to educational art exhibitions and relaxing film screenings in the park, there was a diverse and exciting cultural event taking place each day, perfect for all reggae enthusiasts.
-With events across Kingston, Falmouth, Mandeville, Montego Bay, Port Antonio and more, Jamaicans and visitors alike were given the opportunity to partake in these festivities across the island.
+From exhilarating concerts to educational art exhibitions and relaxing film screenings in the park, there was a diverse and exciting cultural event taking place each day, perfect for all reggae enthusiasts.
+With events across the island, including Kingston, Falmouth, Mandeville, Montego Bay and Port Antonio, Jamaicans and tourists alike were given the opportunity to partake in these fantastic festivities.

 While I was stuck in the freezing Canadian winter for the majority of February, I was honoured to be invited to attend the Prime Minister's Closing Reception for Reggae Month on March 1st.
 The theme for the finale night was 'Toast to the Reggae Industry', and that it definitely was.

 The night was nothing short of eventful.
 As I stepped onto the lawns of Jamaica House, I was in complete awe.
 Taking over Reggae Month's Instagram stories, it felt so special to be able to share the night with everyone else.
-As always, it was great to catch up and hang out with the Love Not Likes crew.
 There were definitely a few moments throughout the night that I had to pinch myself and fully absorb and appreciate where I was and the company I was amongst.

 Six years ago, my life changed when I moved away to Canada to pursue further education.
 While reggae music was always an important part of my life, it wasn't until then that I understood how crucial it was to Jamaica.
-Without a doubt, every person that I met would associate my 'Jamaican-ness' with reggae music, Bob Marley- or both.
+Without a doubt, every person that I met would associate my 'Jamaican-ness' with reggae music...specifically, Bob Marley.
 Reggae music quickly became a part of my identity and continues to impact how I feel represented and seen miles away from home.

 Being able to travel and witness the positive influence of reggae, and learn about the role it has played on people's lives, has been so rewarding.
-Reggae is a force that connects us all- no matter one's place of origin, language, creed, race or sex.
-One immediately smiles and sways upon hearing the opening melody of Bob Marley's 'One Love'.
+Music is a force that connects us all, no matter one's place of origin, language, creed, race or sex, and one can't help but smile and sway upon hearing the opening melody of Bob Marley's 'One Love'.

-More recently, I have been able to notice this effect of reggae culture on a friend who is currently visiting from Canada.
+More recently, I have been able to notice the effect of reggae music on my roommate who is currently visiting from Canada.
 Not only was she able to attend the Prime Minister's Closing Reception with me, but she was able to immerse herself into reggae's rich history and vibrant atmosphere while visiting the National Gallery's 'Jamaica Jamaica' exhibition and touring the Bob Marley Museum.
-Such a large part of her experience on our island has been shaped by our music, and we must continue to explore these areas of Jamaica with our tourists.
+Such a large part of her experience on our island has been shaped by our music, and we must continue to explore these areas of Jamaica within our tourism industry.

 Reggae is Jamaica, and Jamaica is reggae.
 I can't wait to see how reggae music, and most importantly Reggae Month, will continue to flourish across our island and the world.